lesterlumanog/Google-Cybersecurity-Use-the-NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

 - The company’s cybersecurity team then investigated the security event.
 They found that a malicious actor had sent a flood of ICMP pings into the company’s network through an unconfigured firewall.
 This vulnerability allowed the malicious attacker to overwhelm the company’s network through a distributed denial of service (DDoS) attack.

+<h2><i>The following incident report analysis was created using a template from the Google Cybersecurity Certificate course material.</i></h2>

 <h2>Incident Report Analysis</h2>

 <p align="center">